zuozhenggh/learning-library/data-management-library/database/options/docker-selfservice.md

 You will be using Terraform to create your database environment.

 1. Click on the link below to download the zip file you need to build your enviornment.
-- [multitenant-compute.tf.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/1LYMqYL4xK0fq4iw1lr0ByzxyOACFQ_viboPmaEFGqM/n/c4u03/b/labfiles/o/multitenant-compute.tf.zip) - Packaged terraform instance creation script for 19C Databases.
+- [linux-compute-london.tf.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/-RNUYctv6aLnWqSEgbDo_CzVpNu5Zy8RW_8T6vW2gx8/n/c4u03/b/labfiles/o/linux-compute-london.tf.zip) - Packaged terraform instance creation script for Linux compute instance in London region.

 2. Save in your downloads folder.